Model-robust standardization in stepped wedge cluster randomized trials: Simulation studies

-Under each simulation configuration, we estimate h-iATE, h-cATE, v-iATE, and v-cATE, using different working outcome regression models based on all available data from period $1$ to $J$ (see Remark \ref{rem1}); each outcome model is listed in Table \ref{tab:working-models}.
-Outcome models (W1) and (W2) are independence GEE (see Section \ref{example4}).
-They differ in that (W1) assumes a constant treatment effect $\tau$ whereas (W2) considers a period-specific treatment effect through the coefficient $\tau_j$.
-Outcome models (W3) and (W4) are the counterparts of (W1) and (W2), except that individual-level linear mixed models (see Section \ref{example1}) with a random intercept are considered; these models imply the exchangeable working correlation structure.
-Outcome models (W5) and (W6) further introduce an additional cluster-period random effect, and imply a working nested exchangeable correlation structure.
-Each model adjusts for the main effect of the baseline covariate and cluster-period size.
-It is important to note that each model corresponds to a certain degree of misspecification of the true data generating model under Scenario \ref{sc:C1} - \ref{sc:C3}, regarding the treatment effect structure, functional form of covariates, and/or random-effects structure.
-Hence, the purpose of the simulations is to illustrate, when a working model is misspecified, whether MRS can still successfully recover different potential outcomes estimands defined in Section \ref{sec:estimands_def}.
 Under each working outcome model, we first apply the proposed MRS approach, where the predicted cluster-period means are computed using the steps described in Section \ref{example1} (for linear mixed models) and Section \ref{example4} (for GEE).
 As a comparison, we also examine the model-based coefficient (Coef) estimator.
 For (W1), (W3) and (W5), the Coef estimator is simply $\widehat{\tau}$, where for (W2), (W4) and (W6), the Coef estimator is based on a weighted average $\sum_{j=2}^{J-1} \omega_j \widehat{\tau}_j / \sum_{j=2}^{J-1} \omega_j$; the weights $\omega_j$ are chosen based on the definition of each estimand.
 We also compare two additional estimators.
 The first one is the unadjusted estimator given in \eqref{non_adj}, which is consistent but could be less efficient due to ignoring baseline covariates.
 The second one is an existing analysis of covariance estimator (ANCOVA III, which adjusts for both main covariate effect and treatment-by-covariate interactions) fitted by weighted least squares using weight \(\omega_{ijk}\) specific to each estimand.
 This estimator is one of the recommended estimators in \citet{chen2024model} and has been proved to be consistent with the mean difference estimands even under model misspecification.
 The variance of the unadjusted estimator and each MRS estimator is estimated by cluster jackknife.
-The variance of each Coef estimator from LMM and the ANCOVA III estimator is given by the cluster-robust sandwich variance estimator.\citep{ouyang2024maintaining} We implement this using the \texttt{clubSandwich} package in R with \texttt{type = "CR3"}.
-The variance of Coef estimator from GEE is estimated using a modified variance estimator proposed by Kauermann and Carroll. \citep{thompson2021comparison} This is implemented via the \texttt{geesmv} package in R. All confidence intervals are constructed based on the $t(I-1)$ distribution to ensure a fair comparison.
+The variance of each Coef estimator from LMM and the ANCOVA III estimator is given by the cluster-robust sandwich variance estimator.
+We implement this using the \texttt{clubSandwich} package in R with \texttt{type = "CR3"} as this is the recommended small-sample correction \citep{ouyang2024maintaining}.
+The variance of Coef estimator from GEE is estimated using a modified variance estimator proposed by \citet{kauermann2001note}.
+This is implemented via the \texttt{geesmv} package in R. All confidence intervals are constructed based on the $t(I-1)$ distribution to ensure a fair comparison.